 The Forest House located in Mendocino County, CA, is a perfect example of seamless interior and exterior integration.
-Awarded for its innovative design, The Forest House consists of a number of smaller cabins connected by wooden walkways.
+Awarded for its innovative design, The Forest House consists of several smaller cabins connected by wooden walkways.
 Each cabin serves a different function and was built to enhance the natural beauty surrounding it.

 To effectively bring the outside in, architects used the WD66 wood framed folding glass wall because of its superior insulation and weather protection, and its flexibility as an operable wall.
 The WD66 glass walls can glide into a corner for easy storage, allowing the room to expand into the adjoining deck and natural surroundings.

 While bringing the outside in has its benefits, it’s important to know your modern cabin is secure from the elements and wildlife.
-For cabins sharing space with bears and other types of wildlife, NanaWall developed BEARicade folding glass walls that includes bear-resistant handles, impact rated laminated glass, and multi-point, tamper-resistant locks.
+For cabins sharing space with bears and other types of wildlife, NanaWall developed BEARicade folding glass walls that include bear-resistant handles, impact-rated laminated glass, and multi-point, tamper-resistant locks.